UriShX/esp32_web-ble_wifi_config/README.md

 # ESP32 WiFi config over web-ble

+_Update 05/20:_ A newer version of this app which is more secure can be found [here](https://github.com/UriShX/Nuxt_esp32_web-ble_wifi_config).
+The newer version has been written with Nuxt.JS (a Vue framework).
+I will concentrate further development efforts on the newer app.

 ## General description
 As the name implies, it is a web based app used to configure wifi credentials over Bluetooth LE.
 The app interacts with the esp32 using web-ble, so is available atm (02/2020) on Chrome browsers, on OSX Yosemite and later, Windows 10, Linux with required bluez version etc., and Android > 6.0.